Okay, so Trump is still going down there in Fort Worth, and he just said, hey, they say I'm not loyal.

 Okay, back to the phones.

-I'm gonna, folks, something happened here.
+I'm going to, folks, something happened here.

 I'm telling you, this rally, I don't think this was scheduled to go on like this.

-Rubio's out there today this morning, he's in Fort Worth, and he's mocking Trump, continuing what happened last night, laughing at him, making fun of him, reading his tweets, making fun of the fact that they're misspelled, the audience is eating it up.
+This morning he's in Fort Worth, and he's mocking Trump, continuing what happened last night, laughing at him, making fun of him, reading his tweets, making fun of the fact that they're misspelled.

-Because they are out there today reacting to this, not making it try to look like that, but they are reacting to it, and they're going at a thousand percent energy here.
+Not making it try to look like that, but they are reacting to it, and they're going at a thousand percent energy here.

 I mentioned this in my own words about an hour ago, but this is actually Trump saying it.